 4. Listen to Music

 Certain types of music can be particularly soothing and relaxing, particularly anything with a slow tempo.
 It has been shown to also slow your heart-rate and breath, inducing a state of calm and decreasing the amount of stress hormones in your body.
 Classical music is excellent for this, but the key point is really to just choose music that makes you happy as it will have a flow-on effect on your state of mind if you’re listening to something you love!

 Meditation has been shown to be excellent for de-stressing as it can help lower your blood pressure and heart rate and facilitate deeper breathing.
-Some people use cbd oil, and if you haven’t heard about it you can check it out here on this article.
+CBD is known to have benefits on pain relief, stress, anxiety, seizure disorders, and more.
+Some people use best CBD for anxiety, and if you haven’t heard about it you can check it out here on this article, you will find the top of CBD Companies, benefits and more details.
 Even doing it for a few minutes a day is an excellent starting point and there are lots of apps out there these days that offer great guided mediations.
 If that’s not your thing then it’s as simple as finding yourself a comfortable place to sit, relaxing your body and mind, closing your eyes and focusing inwards.
 Okay, so maybe it’s easier said than done, but even if you struggle with your mind wandering (I know I do a lot of the time) the process itself is still an effective de-stressing measure.

 Unsurprisingly, having a laugh is an excellent way to de-stress!
 It releases built up tension, increases your oxygen intake, increases your endorphins and leaves you feeling so much happier.
 It doesn’t matter what it is that you use to make you laugh – a video, podcast, chat with a friend, whatever works for you – just have a good ol’ belly laugh and you’ll be much better for it!